kohlidevops/DockerSwarm/README.md

 ➢ Swarm is Docker’s native support for orchestrating clusters of Docker engines.

 ➢ Orchestration : Define nodes.
 Define services.
-Set how many nodes you want to run and where, and you’re done.
+Set how many nodes you want to run.

 ➢ At a high level, Swarm takes multiple Docker Engines running on different hosts and lets you use them together.